Baylex/Baylex/README.md

 - 👋 Hi, I’m @Baylex
 - 👀 I’m interested in studying state accountability and creating tools for educators.
-- 🌱 I’m currently focusing on Tableau, Python programming, and embedding Excel into websites with javascript.
+- 🌱 I’m currently focusing on Tableau, Python programming, and embedding Excel into websites with JavaScript.
 - 💞️ I’m looking to collaborate on machine learning models centered on analyzing educational data sets.
 - 📫 Hire me!
 I would be great fit for a data analyst job that focuses on Tableau.
-I prefer Remote only and open to a new idustry outside of education: [LinkedIn](hwww.linkedin.com/in/juliempyle)
+I prefer Remote only and open to a new industry outside of education: [LinkedIn](hwww.linkedin.com/in/juliempyle)
 - 📫 Email: jp3158@gmail.com

 ## I solve Real World problems!